Cape Codder (NH train)

 The Cape Codder was a pair of day and night passenger trains run by the New York, New Haven and Hartford Railroad (NH) from the latter 1920s to the mid 1960s, with some brief interruptions.
 Its distinction was the longest tenure of direct summertime New York City to Cape Cod trains.
 With the improvement of highways in southeastern Massachusetts, passenger rail traffic diminished, and the Cape Codder service ended with the New Haven Railroad's discontinuing of passenger rail service to Cape Cod.

 History

-The earliest iteration of the train was as a named night train, the Cape Codder beginning in 1927, running as a weekend train.
-It was all-Pullman, meaning that it carried only sleeping cars, no coaches.
-It ran from New York City's Grand Central Terminal, to Provincetown, the furthest extent of Cape Cod.
-Additional branches departed from the train, going to Woods Hole and Hyannis.
-Sleeping car equipment originating in Washington, D.C. would connect at New Haven, Connecticut.
-At Woods Hole ferries were available for transport to Nantucket Island and Martha's Vineyard.